The detection and rectification for identity-switch based on unfalsified control: Experiments

 \subsection{Experimental settings}

 \textbf{Datasets.} The experiments are conducted on the MOT17 \cite{ref14} and MOT20 \cite{ref15} datasets under the "private detection" protocol.
 The MOT17 and MOT20 datasets are widely used benchmarks in the field of multi-object tracking.
-The main difference between the two datasets is that MOT17 contains data captured by both static and dynamic cameras, while MOT20 includes larger and more crowded scenes.
 Since both MOT17 and MOT20 do not provide a separate validation set, we follow the common practice \cite{ref41,ref3} of splitting the training set into halves for training and validation.

 \textbf{Metrics.} Existing methods in the field have not considered the possibility of recovering IDs after an ID-switch occurs.
 Therefore, widely accepted metrics in multi-object tracking, such as MOTA, HOTA, and IDSW \cite{ref36}, are not suitable for evaluating the performance of our tracker.
-We observed in our experiments that if the ID of a detected object changes once, IDSW increases by 1.
+We observe in our experiments that if the ID of a detected object changes once, IDSW increases by 1.
 However, if we correct the IDs of objects that have undergone an ID-switch, IDSW increases by 1 instead of decreasing by 1.
 This results in an increase in IDSW and a decrease in MOTA when we judge and correct ID-switch situations.
-Therefore, metrics like MOTA and IDSW cannot effectively evaluate our tracker, and we emphasize the potential of addressing the ID-switch problem from different perspectives.
+Therefore, metrics like MOTA and IDSW cannot effectively evaluate our tracker, and we emphasize the potential of addressing the ID-switch problem from different perspectives.We demonstrate the effectiveness of our IDSD and IDSR modules through four metrics: RC (Recall, the proportion of IDSW correctly detected by the IDSD module), FPR (False Positive Rate, the proportion of IDSW incorrectly detected by the IDSD module), RA (Rectification Accuracy, the proportion of IDSW correctly rectified by the IDSR module), and RR (Renumber Ratio, the proportion of IDSW renumbered by the IDSR module).

 \textbf{Implementation details.} Our multi-object tracking method follows the detection-to-tracking paradigm.
 We use the publicly available YOLOX \cite{ref37} as the detector, and the detection results are then used as input for our tracker.
 For ReID feature extraction, we utilize the SBS-50 model from the open-source FastReID \cite{ref20}, which is pre-trained on MOT17 and MOT20 \cite{ref2}.
 Throughout the experiments, we set the default detection score threshold $\tau$ to 0.6 and remove a trajectory if it is lost for more than 30 frames.
 The threshold value for $T_\theta$ in IDSD is set to 0.01 by default, and the threshold value for the cosine cost $C_\theta$ in IDSR is set to 0.1 by default.